 This rum-based cocktail is super easy to make.
 Here’s what to do:

-Shake the ingredients except for the nutmeg together and pour the mixture into a tall glass filled with ice.
+- Shake the ingredients except for the nutmeg together and pour the mixture into a tall glass filled with ice.

-Sprinkle nutmeg on top.
+- Sprinkle nutmeg on top.

-Garnish with orange and pineapple if desired.
+- Garnish with an orange slice, a cherry, a pineapple slice, and/or banana leaves if desired.

 Best way to enjoy a Painkiller